 The WZITS shall notify selected SCDOT personnel by email alerting of the current traffic conditions when the speeds have decreased below 30 MPH.
 The department shall have the ability to view and remotely control portable cameras in the work zone.
 The portable cameras shall be placed to provide full coverage in the project limits.
 The maximum spacing for WZITS components shall not exceed one mile (1) for portable cameras, two miles (2) for VMS, and one-half mile (1/2) for queue trailers unless specifically approved by the ITS Operations Program Manager.
-The system shall remain in operation until final ITS components have been installed and operational.
+The system shall remain in operation until project completion or until final ITS components have been installed and made operational by SCDOT.